nagyg/workgroup/README.md

 The important members:

-Cmder running is bash mode -> you have a ~ / ${HOME} folder where your .bash_profile resides AND run on bash every startup.
+Cmder running is bash mode -> you have a ~ / ${HOME} folder where your .bash_profile resides AND runs on bash every startup.

 At every startup .bash_profile runs a source command: source /pathto/.wgsource.
 This is the point where you can relocate your workgroup!
 Move it anywhere and edit your .bash_profile accordingly.
 Example: move it to Q:\gfx\workgroup then your .bash_profile should contain the line "source /q/gfx/workgroup/.wgsource".